Insights > How to Use Southwest Rapid Rewards Points for Flights and Travel

 Southwest Airlines offers four fare types with various flexibility and benefits:

 1. Wanna Get Away: This is the most economical option.
 Though technically non-refundable (that is, your credit card won’t be refunded), it still offers travel credits for cancellations made at least 10 minutes before departure.
+If you’ve used points, they are 100% refundable up to 10 minutes before departure.

-2. Wanna Get Away: Building on the base fare, this option adds benefits, like transferable flight credits and free same-day confirmed changes.
+2. Wanna Get Away+: Building on the base fare, this option adds benefits, like transferable flight credits and free same-day confirmed changes.

 3. Anytime: This fare is fully refundable and includes automatic early check-in and priority lane access.